2014 Annual Passes Now Available for Purchase on Recreation.gov! Your online resource for exploring America's Great Outdoors

 Annual Pass Details:

 Covers entrance fees at national parks and national wildlife refuges as well as standard amenity fees at national forests and grasslands, and at lands managed by the Bureau of Land Management and Bureau of Reclamation.
+U.S. Army Corps of Engineers does not accept the Annual Pass for Day Use fees, but Military Passes do allow free access to these areas.

 Passes are punched at the time of sale and valid one full year from month of purchase (through the last day of the month).